Berklee Summer Semester

 Students currently attending a university program may earn transferable credit through completion of the Berklee Summer Semester program.
 Check with your institution to see what credits can be applied.

 International students are required to obtain a valid Form I-20 and F-1 student visa to enroll in this program.
 You may not participate in the program on a tourist visa.
-Participants traveling from abroad should visit the International Student Information page for important visa requirements.
+Participants traveling from abroad should visit the I-20/F-1 Visa Information page for important visa requirements.